red/docs/reactivity.md

 Notes:
 * Red's reactive support could be extended in the future to support a "pull" model.
 * This is not a [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) framework, though event streams could be supported in the future.
 * The Red/View GUI engine relies on *face!* objects in order to operate graphic objects.
-Faces are reactors, and they can be used for setting reactive relations between them or with non-reactor objects.
+Faces are reactors, and they can be used for setting reactive relations between faces or with non-reactor objects.

 ## Glossary

 Expression | Definition
 ---------- | ----------
-**reactive programming** | A programming paradigm, subset of dataflow programming, relying on events "pushing" changes.
+**reactive programming** | A programming paradigm, subset of dataflow programming, based on events "pushing" changes.
 **reaction** | A block of code which contains one or more reactive expressions.
 **reactive expression** | An expression which references at least one reactive source.
-**reactive relation** | A relation between two or more objects implemented using reactive expression(s).
+**reactive relation** | A relation between two or more objects implemented using reactive expressions.
-**reactive source** | A path! value referring to an reactive object field.
+**reactive source** | A path! value referring to a field in a reactive object.
 **reactive formula** | A reaction which returns the last expression result on evaluation.
 **reactive object** | An object whose fields can be used as reactive sources.
 **reactor**	| Alias for "reactive object".

 ## Static Relations